SiddarthaKoppaka/multi-agent-rag-demo-gcp/Readme.md

 That manual loop is what we're replacing.

----

-## Key Terms to Know Cold

-**Cost Allocation** — tagging cloud resources (VMs, storage, functions) to a team, project, or business unit so you know who owns what spend.

-**Showback vs. Chargeback** — Showback means you *show* teams their costs for awareness.
-Chargeback means you actually *bill* internal teams.
-Most orgs start with showback.

-**Rightsizing** — identifying resources that are over-provisioned (a VM with 64GB RAM running at 4% utilization) and recommending a smaller, cheaper tier.

-**Idle Resources** — cloud resources that exist but aren't doing useful work.
-A stopped VM still costs money for the disk.
-A Load Balancer with zero traffic still has a fixed fee.

-**Anomaly Detection** — catching spend spikes that deviate from historical baseline.
-A service that normally costs $200/month suddenly costs $4,000 — something changed.

-**Budget Policy** — a written rule like *"No single team can exceed $5,000/month on compute without VP approval"* or *"All VMs must have cost-center tags."*

-**Invoice Reconciliation** — matching line items on a cloud bill against expected spend, approved POs, and internal budgets.

-**Unit Economics** — cost per meaningful business metric. *"We spend $0.003 per API call"* or *"Our cost per active user is $1.20/month."*

----

 ## What We're Mimicking / Replacing with AI

 Here is the exact manual workflow we're automating: